 1. Creating seating zones

 We discussed the idea of creating ‘zones’ in your garden in last months how to design your patio around your garden table article.
-The idea is that different parts of your garden become zones for different functions such as dining, relaxing, growing, etc. What many Lazy Susan customers are doing is purchasing a dining set for the patio, and then complimenting that with a garden bench positioned in another zone.
+The idea is that different parts of your garden become zones for different functions such as dining, relaxing, growing, etc. What many Lazy Susan customers are doing is purchasing a dining set for the patio, and then complementing that with a garden bench positioned in another zone.
 What it provides is a formal and informal option.
 A place to eat, a place to retire for a drink, a little shade, to kick back and take in the wider garden.
 This is shown to beautiful effect in the customer photos above and below.

 2. Pulling up extra seating to larger sets for a BBQ or party

-We always advise people to purchase our Garden Tables with the number of chairs you need regularly (i.e., the number of people in your household) rather than purchasing for the number Garden Chairs you might need for that one BBQ/party you host in the summer.
-Of course scale/patio size is also a factor, however, if you’re a family of four for example, then it makes no sense to have a large 10 seater set if you are not hosting guests regularly.
+We always advise people to purchase our Garden Tables with the number of chairs you need regularly (i.e., the number of people in your household) rather than purchasing the number of Garden Chairs you might need for that one BBQ/party you host in the summer.
+Of course, scale/patio size is also a factor, however, if you’re a family of four for example, then it makes no sense to have a large 10 seater set if you are not hosting guests regularly.
 The question is what do you do when you do have the need for a few extra seats to get the party started?
 The Garden Bench is the perfect solution.
 You can use it as above.
 Position it elsewhere but pull it up when needed.
 Plus they coordinate with our garden tables/chairs so it fits and functions perfectly.

 3. Complimenting our smaller garden furniture sets